rayct/zet/README.md

 * "A Flame that burns twice as bright burns half as long"\
 ― Lao Tzu

-* "The good thing about science is that it's true whether or not you believe in it."\ ― Neil deGrasse Tyson
+* "The good thing about science is that it's true whether or not you believe in it" ― Neil deGrasse Tyson

 * "Graphical user interfaces make easy tasks easy, while command line interfaces\
 make difficult tasks possible"\